prisheeta/credit-card-system/README.md

 ## Architecture
 - **API Gateway** (Spring Cloud Gateway)
+- API Gateway is included for future UI integration and centralized routing.
+  Currently, it forwards requests to microservices (e.g., Catalog Service) and will also integrate normal JWT authentication if time permits
 - **Microservices**:
    - Catalog Service (Browse credit cards)
    - Application Service (Apply for credit card)